Catapush/catapush-docs/AndroidSDK/DOCUMENTATION_PLATFORM_GMS_FCM.md

 ![Service account](images/gms_fcm_step7.png)

 **8** - Visit [www.catapush.com/panel/dashboard](https://www.catapush.com/panel/dashboard) and login with your Catapush credentials.<br/>
-Select your app from the side menu and select "Platforms".
+Select your app from the side menu and select "Platforms".<br/>
 Enable "Use Service Account JSON", then select the file you downloaded at the previous step.
 Press "Save".

 ![Catapush dashboard, configuring platform](images/gms_fcm_step8.png)